julie2045/HP-Magical-Creatures-Battle/README.md

 2. Choose a special skill that each character has to use in the battle.

 3. Once chosen, choose an environment from the list of environments for the battle to take place in.
-<strong>Remember the type of environment depends on whether your chosen character will do well or not! </strong>
+<strong>>Keep in mind that the type of environment may affect how well your chosen character will do in battle. </strong>

 4. Type yes when the display asks for, "Ready to Battle?"